eduvpn/documentation/ADD_DAEMON_NODE.md

 `/etc/vpn-server-api/config.php`, you'll need it on the node later.

+Set the configuration option `profileList` in `/etc/vpn-server-node/config.php` and list only the VPN profiles that are active on the controller, not the one you want to deploy on the node, e.g.:

+    'profileList' => ['internet'],

 ## Node

 You can use the `deploy_${DIST}_node.sh` for installing the node.
 It will only